Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Results and discussion

+Before any calibration, the Skyrme Hartree-Fock calculations already predict qualitatively different scenarios for the $s_{1/2}$ proton state in $^{11}\mathrm{B}$, as shown in Figure~\ref{fig:untuned}.
+For the SkM$^*$ and SAMi-ISB interactions, resonances appear at $152$~keV and $96$~keV, respectively, while the SLy4 interaction predicts a bound state below the ${}^{10}\mathrm{Be}+p$ threshold, and the SAMi interaction places the resonance at $511$~keV, above the total decay energy $Q$.
+This diversity reflects the well-known difficulty of describing near-threshold states within mean-field approaches, but it also reveals that the emergence of an $s$-wave state close to the proton-emission threshold is already encoded in the underlying nuclear mean field.

+A crucial observation is that only when the resonance lies below $281$~keV does the branching ratio increase dramatically.
+The presence of such a near-threshold $s$-wave resonance enhances the branching ratio by up to three orders of magnitude compared to cases without a resonance in this energy window.
+The corresponding branching ratios obtained without any calibration ($\mathcal{N}_f = 1$) are listed in Table~\ref{tab:br} and labeled ``Untuned''.

+The calibration procedure is not intended to generate the near-threshold $s_{1/2}$ state.
+Rather, it introduces only a small adjustment of the self-consistent mean-field potential to constrain the resonance energy to the experimentally observed region, thereby enabling a systematic investigation of the correlation between the resonance location and the branching ratio.
 When the calibration is applied to fix the location of the resonance, the results remain nearly identical with all Skyrme forces in the study.

-The values of $\mathcal{N}_i$ and $\mathcal{N}_f$ as shown in Table \ref{tab:lambda} are close to unity.
-All $\mathcal{N}_i$ are slightly larger than unity showing that the energy of $s_{1/2}$ state without the fine-tuning is positive and very close to zero.
-A minimal adjustment can make this state bound and reproduce the neutron-halo properties of $^{11}$Be.
-The sensitivity of the location of the resonance, particularly in the energy range that strongly and directly affects the branching ratio, to the value of $\mathcal{N}_f$ was discussed in Ref.~\cite{anh2022Be10}.
+The values of $\mathcal{N}_i$ and $\mathcal{N}_f$ as shown in Table~\ref{tab:lambda} are close to unity.
+For the neutron $2s_{1/2}$ state, the Hartree-Fock single-particle energies are 496, 202, 405, and 446 keV for the SLy4, SkM$^*$, SAMi, and SAMi-ISB interactions, respectively.
+These values indicate that the state already lies very close to the threshold.
+All $\mathcal{N}_i$ are slightly larger than unity, showing that the energy of the $s_{1/2}$ state without the fine-tuning is positive and very close to zero.
+A minimal adjustment can make this state bound and reproduce the neutron-halo properties of $^{11}\mathrm{Be}$.
+This demonstrates that the near-threshold character of the $s$-wave state is not imposed by construction but emerges naturally from the self-consistent mean-field framework.
+Furthermore, the weak dependence of the branching ratio on the choice of Skyrme force demonstrates that the correlation between the resonance position and the branching ratio is robust and largely interaction-independent.
+Therefore, the strong sensitivity of the beta-delayed proton branching ratio to the resonance energy reflects a structural mechanism associated with near-threshold single-particle states rather than a model-dependent artifact.
+The sensitivity of the resonance position, particularly in the narrow energy window that strongly and directly affects the branching ratio, to the value of $\mathcal{N}_f$ was discussed in Ref.~\cite{anh2022Be10}.